 At every level of government, recent years have seen a renewed commitment to addressing the deadly problem of drugs of abuse fired by the opioid/heroin addiction emergency.
-I would be remiss were I not to bring to the attention of the Legislature the most promising and imaginative program I have seen that addresses the complete lack of a well-regarded prevention program targeting the audience of high school-aged kids.
+I would be remiss were I not to bring to the attention of the Legislature the most promising and imaginative concept I have seen that addresses the complete lack of a well-regarded prevention program targeting the audience of high school-aged kids.
+As you know, the governor has proposed an interagency group to review and standardize health education programs - his Prevention Blueprint -- addressing instruction in chemical dependency in our schools.
+We believe that this would be very positively augmented by encouraging a peer-to-peer approach to the problem bringing young people into active involvement in preventing drug abuse.

-In 1988, I had the pleasure of meeting John Heritage a career New York State Trooper when he was appointed by Governor Mario Cuomo to head the Bureau for Municipal Police at the Division of Criminal Justice Services.
+In 1988, I had the pleasure of meeting John Heritage, a career New York State Trooper, when he was appointed by Governor Mario Cuomo to head the Bureau for Municipal Police at the Division of Criminal Justice Services.
 One of John's top priorities was to bring the Drug Abuse Resistance Education Program (D.A.R.E.) to the schoolchildren of New York.
 This program, which had been pioneered by the Los Angeles Police Department a few years earlier, marked a positive new departure in our society's struggle against drug abuse and addiction.
 It was all the more historic because it came at a time of raging urban violence fueled by the crack cocaine epidemic of the 1980s.
 John succeeded in achieving his goal within a very short time.
 It wasn't long before successive cohorts of D.A.R.E officers from police agencies around the state were being trained, certified and deployed in classrooms across the state.
 In its time, D.A.R.E. was a true innovation and a hopeful new approach to the problem of youth drug involvement.

 As the years have gone by, much has changed in our knowledge of and attitudes toward the epidemic of drug addiction.
 Indeed, much about addiction has changed, as well.
 Today, abuse of prescription drugs is on the rise and the problem has moved from inner cities to suburbs and rural communities.
 We are re-thinking many of the harsh penal policies we adopted at the height of the crack epidemic.
 We have also increasingly come to view the problem of chemical dependency as a public health, rather than a public safety, issue.
 To that end, many of us involved in the process of making public policy on drug abuse prevention have been looking for a next generation of strategies for reaching young people with an effective anti-drug abuse message.
 I am convinced that we have found one.